SJTU-IPADS/gnnlab/exp/fig14b/README.md

-# Figure 14b:  PinSAGE Scalability Test
+# Figure 14b:  GCN Scalability Test

-The goal of this experiment is to show the scalability performance of DGL and FGNN on PinSAGE model.
+The goal of this experiment is to show the scalability performance of DGL and FGNN on GCN model.

 - `run.py` is the runner script.
 - `logtable_def.py` defines log parsing rules.